flokoe/bash-hackers-wiki/docs/scripting/terminalcodes.md

 ANSI escapes!

 I listed only the most relevant codes, of course, any ANSI terminal understands many more!
-But let\'s keep the discussion centered on common shell scripting ;-)
+But let's keep the discussion centered on common shell scripting ;-)

 If I couldn\'t find a matching ANSI escape, you\'ll see a :?: as the